MBeliou/tailwind_colors/README.md

 TODO
 ---

 - [ ] Create a parser for tailwind configuration files.
-Placeholder code can be found [here](https://gist.github.com/MBeliou/be358b9c68035f6061681010c49b448c)
+You can find a helpful script from [albemala](https://github.com/albemala) in the scripts folder.
 - [X] Make it possible to use the color swatch as is.
 (Like in ThemeData)